max-ieremenko/SqlDatabase/README.md

 Scripts
 -------

-- *.sql* a text file with Sql Server scripts
+- *.sql* a text file with sql scripts
 - *.ps1* a text file with PowerShell script, details are [here](Examples/PowerShellScript)
 - *.dll* or *.exe* an .NET assembly with a script implementation, details are [here](Examples/CSharpMirationStep)